 What is next?

 This post is the final one in our free course on investments, which covers topics ranging from portfolio theory to asset pricing models.
 In the previous post, we studied another risk-adjusted performance measure: Jensen’s alpha.
-In the next post, we offer an investments quiz to help you test your understanding of the material covered in the course.
+In the next post, we will be covering the Treynor ratio, which was developed around the same time as the Sharpe ratio.

 If you have enjoyed reading our content, consider spreading the word on social media.
 If you have got questions or suggestions, you can let us know by leaving a comment below.